 - During disaster recovery configuration, all NA cores connect to the operational NA database.
 The NA cores in the disaster recovery location are then set to the inactive state.
-While an NA core is inactive, the following conditions apply: - That NA core does not run tasks. - Users should not log on to the NA console. - Users might connect to the NA command-line interface through telnet or SSH only for the purpose of setting the NA core state during switchover or switchback. - The maximum number of active NA cores in a Horizontal Scalability environment is five.
-The maximum number of active and inactive NA cores in a Horizontal Scalability environment is nine, which means that the maximum number of NA cores in a disaster recovery scenario is five active NA cores at the primary location and four inactive NA cores at the disaster recovery location. - During disaster recovery configuration, all nine NA cores might be active at one time; however, no device management occurs on the NA cores in the disaster recovery location. - If the primary location includes one or more core gateways, the disaster recovery location must include at least one core gateway.
+While an NA core is inactive, the following conditions apply: - That NA core does not run tasks. - Users should not log on to the NA console. - Users might connect to the NA command-line interface through telnet or SSH only for the purpose of setting the NA core state during switchover or switchback. - The maximum number of active NA cores in a Horizontal Scalability environment is five (for Oracle, seven cores if you apply the patch NA\00051).

+Caution: In a disaster recovery configuration, the maximum number of active and inactive NA cores is nine.
+If you want to support more than nine cores in a disaster recovery configuration, contact HPE Software Support.

+During disaster recovery configuration, all nine NA cores might be active at one time; however, no device management occurs on the NA cores in the disaster recovery location.

+- If the primary location includes one or more core gateways, the disaster recovery location must include at least one core gateway.
 The disaster recovery location could include up to one core gateway per NA core.
-The number of core gateways in the disaster recovery location need not match the number of core gateways in the primary location. - This guide assumes that satellite gateways are located at facilities other than the primary and disaster recovery locations; therefore, it does not discuss disaster recovery configuration for satellite gateways. - NA task management in the Horizontal Scalability environment includes the following behavior: - If NA tasks for a given device are bound to only one NA core (Horizontal Scalability with the core binding topology, the default behavior), when an NA administrator reassigns the sites from one NA core to another NA core, NA moves the tasks associated with that site to the receiving NA core. - If all NA tasks for all devices are distributed across all NA cores (Horizontal Scalability with the distributed round robin topology), when an NA administrator sets an NA core to the inactive state, all tasks scheduled to run on that NA core are distributed to the remaining active NA cores. - This disaster recovery configuration is licensed as follows: - One production license for the total number of managed devices for one NA core in the primary location. - One non-production license for the total number of managed devices for each additional NA core in the primary and disaster recovery locations. - One production license for each core gateway in the primary location. - One non-production license for each core gateway in the disaster recovery location.
+The number of core gateways in the disaster recovery location need not match the number of core gateways in the primary location. - This guide assumes that satellite gateways are located at facilities other than the primary and disaster recovery locations; therefore, it does not discuss disaster recovery configuration for satellite gateways. - NA task management in the Horizontal Scalability environment includes the following behavior: - If NA tasks for a given device are bound to only one NA core (Horizontal Scalability with the core binding topology, the default behavior), when an NA administrator reassigns the sites from one NA core to another NA core, NA moves the tasks associated with that site to the receiving NA core.

-• Some or all of the NA cores in the disaster recovery location can be actively managing the network before a disaster occurs.
-For more information, see "Disaster Recovery Configuration with Horizontal Scalability over a WAN" on page 39.
+- If all NA tasks for all devices are distributed across all NA cores (Horizontal Scalability with the distributed round robin topology), when an NA administrator sets an NA core to the inactive state, all tasks scheduled to run on that NA core are distributed to the remaining active NA cores. - This disaster recovery configuration is licensed as follows: - One production license for the total number of managed devices for one NA core in the primary location. - One non-production license for the total number of managed devices for each additional NA core in the primary and disaster recovery locations. - One production license for each core gateway in the primary location. - One non-production license for each core gateway in the disaster recovery location. - Some or all of the NA cores in the disaster recovery location can be actively managing the network before a disaster occurs.
+For more information, see "Disaster Recovery Configuration with Horizontal Scalability over a WAN" on page 36.